zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 yarn add next-auth
 ```

-To run the app, type:
+2. To run the app, type:

 ```bash
 npm run dev
 ```

-then open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. To check the result, open [http://localhost:3000](http://localhost:3000) in your browser.

-# Configuration
+## Configuration

-NextAuth.js exposes a REST API which is used by your client.
+NextAuth.js exposes a REST API that your client uses.

-To setup your configuration, create a file called [...nextauth].tsx in `pages/api/auth`.
+1. To set up your configuration, create a file called [...nextauth].tsx in `pages/api/auth`.

+2. Paste the following snippet in.

 ```ts
 import NextAuth from 'next-auth';